Frequently Asked Questions

-Can I have an overview of all the applications covered by First Light Imaging's scientific cameras ?
+Can I have an overview of all the applications covered by First Light Imaging's scientific visible and SWIR cameras ?

-From astronomy to industry, our visible and SWIR scientific cameras will help you make the invisible visible.
+From astronomy to industry, our visible and SWIR high speed low noise scientific cameras will help you make the invisible visible.

 Please find below a list of the most common applications covered by our SWIR and visible cameras.
 Please note that this list is non-exhaustive, and only reflects the main applications where our cameras are used.

 Where do I find the User Manual of my camera?